DurhamARC/raga-pose-estimation/README.md

 ![Video of a performer singing a Raga](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/example_overlay_1.gif?raw=true)

-A raga performance is a traditional form of Indian classical music that involves the improvisation of melodies and rhythms within a specific framework.
-By using computer vision techniques, it is possible to objectively analyze the differences in techniques and styles between performers, and to gain insights into the specific movements and techniques used by each performer.
-This project with The University of Durham's music department and [EnTimeMent](https://entimement.dibris.unige.it), which uses a novel neuro-cognitive approach to study human movement and behavior, has developed a code that generates coordinate data and a skeleton overlay of a musical performance.
-This code, which is available as a library and Colab script, utilizes the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) tool to facilitate the analysis of the performance.
-By using this code, researchers and music enthusiasts can better understand and appreciate the art of raga performance.
+Raga Pose Estimation comprises a set of tools to facilitate the use of pose estimation software for the analysis of human movement in music performance.
+It was developed with the study of Indian classical music in mind – hence the name – but can be applied to any other type of small musical ensemble.
+Raga Pose Estimation was developed by staff in the Music Department and Advanced Research Computing at Durham University, as part of the EU Horizon 2020 FET project EnTimeMent – Entrainment & synchronization at multiple TIME scales in the MENTal foundations of expressive gesture.

+The code, which is available as a library and Colab script, utilizes the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) tool to facilitate the analysis of musical performance.
+The Colab script does this by enabling the user to carry out pose estimation online, avoiding the need for a suitable local GPU.
+Post-processing functions turn the large numbers of JSON files (one per video frame) output by OpenPose into single CSV files per performer.
+Cropping and trimming of videos, applying confidence levels and smoothing functions to the output, are amongst the other functions that are built into a single process.

+We include some [example_files](https://github.com/DurhamARC/raga-pose-estimation/tree/jo-branch/example_files) to use with the system.
+Other suitable video examples can be found on Open Science Framework, see for example [North Indian Raga Performance](https://osf.io/nkjgz/).
+OpenPose proves effective for the extraction of movement information from static videos of music performance, although its performance can suffer in cases of poor lighting, occlusion (body parts are obscured by other objects), when limbs of different individuals overlap, or when tracked body parts leave the video frame altogether.
+The system is not dependent on any particular video resolution, aspect ratio or frame rate.

+This Readme describes how to use the scripts, whether on Colab or by installing the library locally.
+Even if you use the Colab script, the text below on use of the library may come in useful as it contains some more detailed information about the functions.

 ![Video of three performers](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/example_overlay_3.gif?raw=true)